dmmgriffiths/sourdough/README.md

 3. Transfer to a work surface and sprinkle with flour.
 [Preshape](https://www.facebook.com/jamieoliver/videos/how-to-make-sourdough-jamie-oliver/573982206589391/?t=260) - twist in a circular motion with a bench scaper to tighten up the ball.
 Wait for 30 minutes.
 4. [Shape](https://www.facebook.com/jamieoliver/videos/how-to-make-sourdough-jamie-oliver/573982206589391/?t=285) and move to a banneton.
 Place in the fridge for ~12 hrs.
 5. Preheat the oven to 500°F.
-6. Transfer to a parchement paper, score and bake at 500°F for 30 minutes, then at 440°F for 20 minutes.
+6. Transfer to a parchement paper, score and bake at 500°F for 30 minutes, then remove the lid and bake at 440°F for 20 minutes.
 7. Enjoy over the next several days.